Last updated on July 4, 2023 by Wandering our World

 - In general, lighting campfires in Finland is only permitted on private land if you have the landowner’s permission.

-If you want to impress fellow campers though, pulling a solar cooker (like this one) from your backpack could do the trick!
+If you want to impress fellow campers though, pulling out a solar cooker (like this one) from your backpack could do the trick!
 After all, is there anything cooler than harnessing the sun to cook your breakfast?

 While hiking and/or wild camping in Finland you must not: